MingyuYang-Yale/BENG469/FA23/Lab3-scRNAseq-CellCommunication/README.md

 <a id="2">[2]</a> Efremova, Mirjana, et al. "CellPhoneDB: inferring cell–cell communication from combined expression of multi-subunit ligand–receptor complexes."
 Nature protocols 15.4 (2020): 1484-1506.

-<a id="3">[3]</a>Raredon, Micha Sam Brickman, et al. "Computation and visualization of cell–cell signaling topologies in single-cell systems data using connectome."
+<a id="3">[3]</a> Raredon, Micha Sam Brickman, et al. "Computation and visualization of cell–cell signaling topologies in single-cell systems data using connectome."
 Scientific Reports 12.1 (2022): 4187.

+<a id="4">[4]</a> Raredon, Micha Sam Brickman, et al. "Comprehensive visualization of cell–cell interactions in single-cell and spatial transcriptomics with NICHES."
+Bioinformatics 39.1 (2023): btac775.

+<a id="5">[5]</a> Browaeys, Robin, Wouter Saelens, and Yvan Saeys.
+"NicheNet: modeling intercellular communication by linking ligands to target genes."
+Nature methods 17.2 (2020): 159-162.

+<a id="6">[6]</a> Dimitrov, Daniel, et al. "Comparison of methods and resources for cell-cell communication inference from single-cell RNA-Seq data."
+Nature communications 13.1 (2022): 3224.